apatedolos/kali-rolling-nvidia-cuda/Opencl.md

-# Kali-rolling with cuda 8 and OpenCl
+# Kali-rolling with cuda 8 and OpenCl/CPyrit

 ### I have used the latest weekly build here: